Nashipaejanet/Credit-Card-Fraud-Detection-Analytics-Project/README.md

 # Credit-Card-Fraud-Detection-Analytics-Project
-This project detects fraudulent credit card transactions using data analysis, feature engineering, and machine learning.
-It follows an end-to-end workflow from data cleaning and exploration to modeling and evaluation.
-A Power BI dashboard shows fraud trends, transaction patterns, and KPIs to support fraud prevention and risk-based decisions.
-# Credit Card Fraud Detection

 ## Project Description
 This project focuses on detecting fraudulent credit card transactions using data analysis, feature engineering, and machine learning techniques.
 The goal is to identify suspicious transactions accurately while minimizing false positives, which is critical in financial systems.